RU09342/lab-4-timers-and-pwm-mikegiuliano13/Software PWM/README.md

 Generally, differences were in the pinouts for pull-up resistors and buttons.
 The MSP430FR2311 and MSP430FR5994 required the use of Timer B instead of Timer A.

-LOW POWER MODE MUST BE DISABLED;
+LOW POWER MODE MUST BE DISABLED.

 ### MSP430G2553
 //---------------------------------------------------------------------------------------